Iris711/AJ/thesis.md

  my name is Daniela and I study animation and visual effects at the University od Creative comunication.
 Since I'm in my third year, this is the year when I have to create my bachelor's thesis.
 My bachelor's thesis has two parts.
 A theoretical part and a practical part.
-In the theoretical part, I analyze the history and development of Czech animation from its beginnings to the present.
-In the practical part of my bachelor's thesis, I'm making an animated film.
-The film should be at least three minutes long, but I'm sure mine will be longer.
+In the theoretical part, I analyze the history and development of Czech animation from its beginnings to the present and I´m closely analyzing the key works of the most important Czech animators.

+In the practical part of my bachelor's thesis, I'm making a short animated film.
+The film should be at least three minutes long, but I'm sure it will be a little longer.
-Movie is about war and the story is from accient Japan.
+The film is about war, the senselessness of violence, the insignificance of life, and the endless cycle of existence.
+The story is set in ancient Japan.
 ## Thesis - Theoretical part
 History and development of Czech animation